 - A. Opening Statement (3 minutes)

-- B. Direct or Redirect (20 minutes)
+- B. Direct or Redirect (18 minutes)

 - C. Cross or Recross (15 minutes)

-- D. Closing Argument (2 minutes)
+- D. Closing Argument (4 minutes)

 The (Petitioner/Plaintiff) gives the opening statement first.
-The (Petitioner/Plaintiff) gives the closing argument first and the (Petitioner/Plaintiff) may reserve a portion of its closing time for a rebuttal.
+The (Petitioner/Plaintiff) gives the closing argument first and the (Petitioner/Plaintiff) may reserve a portion of its closing time for a rebuttal, butt is not required to make a verbal request to that effect.
 The (Petitioner/Plaintiff) rebuttal is limited to the scope of the Defense's closing argument.

 Rule 4.6.
-Timekeeping (REVISED)
+Timekeeping